 Are you concerned about exposures to employees in a manufacturing facility?
 Indoor Science offers a wide range of industrial hygiene services.
-Both Ian Cull and Dylan McIntosh are Certified Industrial Hygienists (CIH) and respected consultants in the Chicagoland area.
+We have a team of Certified Industrial Hygienists (CIH) and respected consultants in the Chicagoland area.
 We can help you document OSHA compliance, do proactive exposure monitoring, or help you respond to an OSHA complaint.
-If you are looking for an industrial hygienist in Chicago and surrounding suburbs, give us a call today at (312)920-9393.

 Our industrial hygiene services include both personal exposure assessments and area sampling for chemicals, particles, noise, thermal stress and more.
 Personal monitoring is performed when evaluating a worker’s exposure.
 Sampling equipment is unobtrusively mounted on the worker and draws air from the breathing zone.
 Industrial hygiene monitoring is often performed over an 8 hour period for regulatory compliance.
 It is important to compare results to OSHA’s Permissible Exposure Limits (PELs), which are often expressed as an 8-hour time-weighted average.
 For some select exposures, OSHA has short-term exposure limits (STELs) and ceiling limits as well.
 Our industrial hygienists will also compare results to other relevant exposure guidelines such as ACGIH TLVs and NIOSH RELs.
 Personal exposure monitoring is required if your concern is OSHA compliance.